cheredi/anomal-y/README.md

 - Applied ground-truth masks to label normal vs abnormal
 - Sampled a balanced dataset of **8,000 frames** (4,000 normal, 4,000 abnormal)

 📌 **Note:** Due to dataset size, data is not included in the repository.
-See `data/README.md` for extraction scripts and setup.

 ---